AcceleratedLinux/accelerated-linux/linux/Documentation/crypto/devel-algos.rst

 other part of the kernel.
 Note that the .setkey() call might happen before or after any of these schematics happen, but must not happen during any of these are in-flight.
-Please note that calling .init() followed immediately by .finish() is also a perfectly valid transformation.
+Please note that calling .init() followed immediately by .final() is also a perfectly valid transformation.

 ::